pact-foundation/pact-js/docs/troubleshooting.md

 However, when used within browser or non-Node based environments - such as with Karma or ng-test - this is not possible.

 You will need a Node based test framework such as Jest or Mocha.

+## Unable to run tests in Alpine linux

+Alpine linux is currently [not supported](https://github.com/pact-foundation/pact-net/issues/387).